Kennesaw, Georgia

 Kennesaw is a suburban city northwest of Atlanta in Cobb County, Georgia, United States, located within the greater Atlanta metropolitan area.
-Known from its original settlement in the 1830s until 1887 as Big Shanty, it became Kennesaw under its 1887 charter.
-According to the 2010 census, Kennesaw had a population of 29,783, but in 2019 it had a population of 34,077 showing a 14.4% increase in population over the past decade.
+Known from its original settlement in the 1830s until 1887 as Big Shanty, it became Kennesaw under an 1887 charter.
+According to the 2020 census, Kennesaw had a population of 33,036, a 10.9% increase in population over the preceding decade.
 Kennesaw has an important place in railroad history.
 During the Civil War, Kennesaw was the staging ground for the Great Locomotive Chase on April 12, 1862.
+Kennesaw is home to Kennesaw State University, an R2 research institution and the third-largest public university in the state of Georgia.

 Etymology

-The name "Kennesaw" is derived from the Cherokee word gah-nee-sah, meaning 'cemetery' or 'burial ground'.
+The name "Kennesaw" is derived from the Cherokee word Ganisahv (Cherokee spelling: ᎦᏂᏌᎲ), meaning 'cemetery' or 'burial ground'.

 History

 As the Western and Atlantic Railroad was being built in the late 1830s, shanty towns arose to house the workers.
 These were near a big spring.
 A grade up from the Etowah River became known as "the big grade to the shanties", then "Big Shanty Grade", and finally "Big Shanty".
+It was officially incorporated as the city of Kennsaw in 1887.

 Civil War

 Camp MacDonald, a training camp, was located there from 1861 to 1863.

-During the Civil War, Big Shanty was the site of major fighting in the Battle of Kennesaw Mountain, part of the larger Atlanta Campaign.
+During the Civil War, Big Shanty was the site of major fighting in the Battle of Kennesaw Mountain, part of the larger Atlanta campaign.
 Kennesaw Mountain National Battlefield Park, located southeast of the city limits, now contains many of these historic areas.
 Much of the surrounding land has been developed, and many of the buried artifacts have been searched for and taken by people with metal detectors.
 Some artifacts of the Civil War are still on display in the visitor center of Kennesaw Mountain.

 Later history

-L.C.
-Chalker purchased a 1.25 acre tract of land adjacent to the Kennesaw Cemetery from J.W.
+L. C. Chalker purchased a 1.25 acre tract of land adjacent to the Kennesaw Cemetery from J.W.
 Ellis in 1934, which was sold for burial purposes.
 Chalker purchased another 1 acre adjacent to the first parcel in 1948, which was also to be used for a cemetery.
 The Chalker family managed these portions of the cemetery until they were sold to the City of Kennesaw in the mid-1950s.
 The earliest known burial is the infant Lucius B. Summers, who was interred in 1863.
 Other grave markers date as far back as the 1860s to the 1890s.
 Civil War veterans are buried here.
 The Kennesaw Cemetery is still in use.

 In March 2004, First Lady Laura Bush designated Kennesaw a Preserve America Community.